cadeluca/cadeluca/README.md

 ### Hey there 👋

-Hi, I'm Christian DeLuca, currently a Junior Software Developer working full stack in Vermont.
+Hi, I'm Christian DeLuca, currently a Software Engineer working full stack in Vermont.

 <!--
 **cadeluca/cadeluca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.